-Angela Hitler was allegedly the Führer's favorite sister and she remained loyal to him even after he developed a questionable relationship with Angela's daughter, Geli.
+Angela Hitler was the Führer's favorite sister who remained loyal to him even after he began a romantic relationship with Angela's daughter, Geli Raubal.

 Who Was Angela Hitler?

 Angela Hitler was the older half-sister of Adolf Hitler.
 She was born July 28, 1883, in Braunau, Austria-Hungary to Alois Hitler and his second wife, Frankiska (Frannie) Matzelsberger.

 Angela’s brother Alois Jr. was born one year before her.
 Their mother died of tuberculosis when Angela was about two years old, and Alois married his third wife, Klara Poölz, in 1885.

 With Klara, Alois had six more children, only two of whom survived into adulthood: Adolf Hitler and Paula.

 Later, in his famous Mein Kampf, Adolf Hitler wrote that their family lived a peaceful and quiet life, and that his father and mother cared for them with “eternally the same loving-kindness.”

 Other evidence points to the contrary, however.
 Alois Sr. reportedly expected “absolute obedience” from his children, and Angela and Alois Jr.’s joint diary describes the family as dysfunctional and violent.